Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

 Our work has relevant implications not only for NanoHealth's operations, but also for other CHW interventions for chronic diseases.
 We highlight the following key managerial implications:

 \begin{enumerate}

-\item \emph{Given the competing objectives of equity and efficiency, there is no `one-size-fits-all' solution to plan CHW interventions.} Through our computational experiments and analysis, we found that cohort composition, capacity level, and intervention goals all affect the choice of the best CHW visit plan.
-We presented results where simple benchmark heuristics had a comparable performance to the EA implementations (e.g., NanoHealth's cohort for capacities lower than 20\%; see Figure~\ref{fig:results-nanohealth-performance}), as well as results where using the best benchmark heuristic would require up to 161.5\% greater capacity than using the best EA implementations to achieve the same performance (i.e., achieving 30\% PPC in Scenario 3; see Figure~\ref{fig:heuristic-comparison-varying-cap-scen4}).
-In the case of the EA implementation with the best PPC performance (consistent across all scenarios and at most capacity levels), the EA Descending Value-to-go/Visits, efficiency led to a lower percentage of patients enrolled in treatment (see Figure~\ref{fig:enrollment-scenarios}) and to some patients being prioritized while others were left out of CHW visit plans (indicated by a lower 25th percentile and higher median than some alternatives; see Figure~\ref{fig:fbg-dist-violin-plots}).
-In this sense, one of our key contributions is the development of a flexible framework for breaking ties among patients of interest that can be tailored by providers to meet their priorities, patient needs, and resource availability.
+\item \emph{Given the competing objectives of equity and efficiency, there is no `one-size-fits-all' solution to plan CHW interventions.} Through our analysis, we found that cohort composition, capacity level, and intervention goals all affect the choice of the best CHW visit plan.
+We presented results where simple benchmark heuristics had a comparable performance to the EA implementations (e.g., EA descending FBG and descending FBG performed equally for median and 90th percentile FBG for all three scenarios) and results where using the best benchmark heuristic requires 50\% greater capacity to achieve the same performance as compared to the best EA implementation (e.g. PPC values for Scenario 1, Scenario 2, and the NanoHealth cohort).
+Across all scenarios the best two methods were the EA Lagrangian (best for PPC in Scenario 1 and 2) and EA Descending FBG (best for PPC in NanoHealth cohort and best for FBG across all three scenarios and the nanohealth cohort).
+These methods use different approaches and demonstrate an important managerial trade-off between maximizing PPC and reducing FBG in the population.
+The EA Lagrangian method enrolls a lower percentage of patients as compared to the EA descending FBG method, which results in some patients being prioritized while others are ignored.
+The result is more patients in control at the cost of worse overall FBG metrics.
+On the other hand, the EA descending FBG method prioritizes individuals with high FBG thereby reducing the entire FBG distribution by not ignoring any patients at a cost of fewer patients in control.
+This trade-off highlights one of our key contributions: \emph{the development of a flexible framework that can be tailored by providers to meet their priorities, patient needs, and resource availability.}